Police & Crime Panel

 Agendas, reports and minutes

 Meetings of the Police & Crime Panel are webcast live by East Sussex County Council.
-Recordings are available to view here on their microsite for six months after the meetings.
+Recordings are available to view on the East Sussex CC microsite for six months after the meetings.